On (4,2)-Choosable Graphs: Technical Lemmas

 Observe that

-Combining these terms with the terms from $S_{L'}(P')$ gives the desired expression for $S_L(P)$. \end{proof} The following two lower bounds on $S_L(P)$ will be useful. \begin{lemma} If $L$ is a list assignment on an $n$-vertex path $P$, where $n$ is odd and $\sizeof{L(v_i)} = 4m$ for all $i$, then
+Combining these terms with the terms from $S_{L'}(P')$ gives the desired expression for $S_L(P)$. \end{proof} \begin{lemma} If $L$ is a list assignment on an $n$-vertex path $P$, where $n$ is odd and $\sizeof{L(v_i)} = 4m$ for all $i$, then

 \end{lemma} \begin{proof} By the definition of $\hat{X}_1$, every element of $\hat{X}_1$ appears in a set of the form $X_{k-1} - L(v_k)$ where $k$ is even.
 Thus, the claim follows from Lemma~\ref{lem:extra}, since $\sizeof{X_n} = \sizeof{\hat{X}_n} + \sizeof{A}$. \end{proof} \begin{lemma} If $L$ is a list assignment on an $n$-vertex path $P$, where $n$ is odd and $\sizeof{L(v_i)} = 4m$ for all $i$, then $S_L(P) \geq 2nm + 2m$. \end{lemma} \begin{proof} This follows immediately from the definition $S_L(P) = \sum_{i=1}^n\sizeof{X_i}$ and the observations that $\sizeof{X_1} = \sizeof{L(v_1)} = 4m$ and that $\sizeof{X_i} + \sizeof{X_{i+1}} \geq 4m$ for $i > 1$. \end{proof}